pradeeppanayal/RestTest/README.md

 # RestTest
 This is a simple Python application to validate REST calls.
-It allows to group and executes seroes of API calls.
-It also helps us to perform validations on response.
-On the fly, while setting up the tests and test group you can see the response and validation result.
-Simple interfaces helps to keep the applocation simple and usable.
+It allows to group and executes series of API calls.
+We can strict validate the API response.
+On the fly, while creating the tests we can see the response and perfoem validations.
+Simple design of the webpages helps to use the application without any effort.
 # Components
 * Test groups : Logical grouping of tests.
 * Test : Each test contains single API call and it's validations